- Getting Published

 - West Tokyo

-JALT has 26 Special Interest Groups (SIGs), each made up of JALT members who share a professional interest.
+JALT has more than 20 Special Interest Groups (SIGs), each made up of JALT members who share a professional interest.
 Our SIGs publish books, journals, and newsletters and maintain informative mailing lists.
 SIGs also hold conferences and seminars and work with JALT Chapters and other groups to put on events throughout Japan.